CUH Logo

 • Wash your hands with soap and water after visiting the toilet

-Read more how we're keeping our staff and patients safe during Covid-19.
+Read more about how we're keeping our staff and patients safe from Covid-19 on our website.

 Safeguarding adults

 All our staff have a duty to promote and protect the right of every adult to live in safety, free from abuse and neglect.
-At CUH we have processes in place to enable partnership working across our region’s health and social care community in order to address the risks and experience of abuse and neglect, while at the same time making sure that the adult’s wellbeing is central to proceedings, and that due regard is given to their views, wishes, feelings and beliefs in deciding any action that concerns them.
+At CUH, we have processes to enable working with other health and social care services in the region.
+This is to address the risks of abuse and neglect and make sure adults' well-being is the main focus.
+Their wishes beliefs are taken into account when making decisions that affect them.

 To ensure that this is the case, we have taken the following measures:

-• We are a member of the Cambridgeshire and Peterborough Safeguarding Adults Partnership Board (opens in a new tab) and are represented on all relevant subgroups
+• We are a member of the Cambridgeshire and Peterborough Safeguarding Adults Partnership Board. (opens in a new tab) We are represented on all relevant subgroups.

-• DBS (opens in a new tab) (Disclosure and Barring Service) checks are made on all new staff in accordance with NHS Employer guidelines and our own safeguarding policies
+• We conduct DBS (opens in a new tab) (Disclosure and Barring Service) checks on all new staff.
+This is according to NHS Employer guidelines and our own safeguarding policies.

-• We adopt a robust approach to the implementation of the Mental Capacity Act 2005 (opens in a new tab) and the associated Deprivation of Liberties Safeguards
+• We implement the Mental Capacity Act 2005 (opens in a new tab) and the associated Deprivation of Liberties Safeguards

 Safeguarding children

-All staff have a duty to be aware of the special attention children and young people (under 18 years of age) should be given while in our care.
+All staff have a duty to provide special attention to children and young people (under 18) while in our care.

 To ensure this is the case, we have taken the following measures:

-• Reports are presented to the board of directors every six months on safeguarding children
+• We give reports on safeguarding children to the board of directors every six months.

 • We carry out regular audits to check our systems and processes are effective

-• We have clear procedures in place in the emergency department (A&E) and staff receive regular update training on safeguarding children
+• We have clear procedures in place in the emergency department (A&E).
+Staff receive regular update training on safeguarding children

-• DBS (opens in a new tab) (Disclosure and Barring Service) checks are made on all new staff in accordance with NHS Employer guidelines and our own safeguarding policies
+• We conduct DBS (opens in a new tab) (Disclosure and Barring Service) checks on all new staff.
+This is according to NHS Employer guidelines and our own safeguarding policies

-• Training in safeguarding children is one of the components of the corporate induction programme for all new starters and is included in the annual mandatory refresher training
+• The annual mandatory refresher training includes training in safeguarding children.
+It is one of the components of the corporate induction programme for all new starters

-• A named nurse and named doctors have specific responsibility for safeguarding children across all parts of our hospitals - they are clear about their roles and are given sufficient time to enable them to fulfil their responsibilities
+• Named nurses and doctors have specific responsibility for safeguarding children within our hospitals.
+They understand their roles and have enough time to fulfil their responsibilities.

 Privacy and dignity